-If you have been looking to open a US bank account but do not have a Social Security Number (SSN), you might have encountered a roadblock or two.
-One of which could be simply finding which banks that don’t require social security numbers to open an account.
+If you’ve tried to open a US bank account but don’t have a Social Security Number (SSN), you might have encountered a roadblock or two.
+However, several reputable banks allow you to open a bank account online without an SSN.

-How To Open A Bank Account Without A Social Security Number
+How To Open A Bank Account Without An SSN

-While this procedure is not complicated, taking the time to do your homework can help you save a lot of money down the line.
+Opening a bank account online without a Social Security Number isn’t complicated, but taking the time to do your homework can help you save a lot of money down the line.

-There are several different bank accounts (also known as deposit accounts) available.
-In most cases, you will require a checking account and a savings account.
+There are several different bank accounts available.
+Most people open a personal checking account and a savings account.

-While not all banks require SSNs, they will need other forms of identification.
-Make a list of all of the documents you have and make sure they are up to date and readily available.
+While not all banks require SSNs, they will ask for some forms of identification.
+Make a list of all of the documents and identification cards you have and ensure they’re up-to-date and readily available.

 Doing this will help you narrow down the list of banks you could use.

-Step 3: Make a List of Banks That Don’t Require Social Security Numbers.
+Step 3: Make a List of Banks Accounts You Can Open without an SSN

-Now that you know which types of bank accounts you want, you’ll need to cross-reference which banks offer the accounts you want and accept the documents you have.
+Once you determine which types of bank accounts you need, cross-reference which banks offer the accounts you want and accept the documents you have.